Inkdecker/Inkdrawing/README.md

 ## Troubleshouting
+- Delete the session_settings.txt to reset settings and shortcuts.
-- Delete the preset folder and restart the executable to reset to default settings.
+- Delete the preset folder and restart the executable to reset everything back to default.

 ## Hotkeys